 When should I wear sunscreen?

 Every time you’re going to be exposed to the sun.
 No joke.
 Cloudy days are no exception!
-UV rays do their worst damage during 10:00 AM and 4:00 PM.
+UV rays do their worst damage between 10 AM and 4 PM.

 How do I use it correctly?

 You should apply sunscreen 30 minutes before you go outside.
 Be generous with it.
 Usually an ounce (the size of a shot glass) can cover your skin in a thick layer.
-Make sure the sunscreen isn’t expired, too-- that bottle from your trip to Florida three years ago won’t cut it.
-Be sure to re-apply every two hours and don’t forget about sensitive areas that you might not think of right away-- your lips and your ears need coverage, too.
+Make sure the sunscreen hasn’t expired, too—that bottle from your trip to Florida three years ago won’t cut it.
+Be sure to re-apply every two hours and don’t forget about sensitive areas that you might not think of right away—your lips and your ears need coverage, too.

 Are waterproof sunscreens really waterproof?